opentable/slate/source/index.md

 # Inventory

-OpenTable offers partner's the ability to express availability using a **capacity-based model**.
+OpenTable offers partners the ability to express availability using a **capacity-based model**.
 In this model the partner informs OpenTable of the availability for a given shift and date using a range of times, pacing, and party sizes that can be accommodated.

-## setup
+## restaurant

 >Partner POST :: http://np.opentable.com/setup/8675309